oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 **Email**

 If you have questions, please send them to the Oppia GSoC mentors mailing list at oppia-gsoc-mentors-17@googlegroups.com.
 Please be specific when asking questions; this makes it easier for us to help you.

-# Mentors

-## List of Mentors

-Coming soon!

-## Becoming a Mentor

-Are you interested in mentoring in Google Summer of Code 2017 for Oppia?
-Mentoring can be an extremely rewarding experience, though it is a commitment and a responsibility.
-To better understand what mentoring entails, check out this [GSoC mentoring guide](https://flossmanuals.net/GSoCMentoring/).

-Please be aware that there are no guarantees Oppia will be accepted into GSoC, nor that we will have enough students for all mentors to be assigned one.
-Nevertheless, if you're interested in being a mentor, please email oppia-gsoc-mentors-17@googlegroups.com if you're interested in joining!